 If you have an ingrown toenail, it may become a functional, as well as a cosmetic, problem.
-At Next Step Foot & Ankle in Philadelphia, Dr. Albert Giagnacova, DPM, provides treatments for ingrown toenails and knows that without the appropriate medical care they may lead to a bone infection and more serious complications.
+At Next Step Foot & Ankle in Philadelphia and Morrisville, Dr. Albert Giagnacova, DPM, provides treatments for ingrown toenails and knows that without the appropriate medical care they may lead to a bone infection and more serious complications.
 The help and support of a skilled podiatrist like Dr. Giagnacova helps you to take care of your feet and improve your foot health.
 To learn more, call or use online booking to schedule an appointment today.

 When the side or corner of a toenail grows the wrong direction into your skin and soft flesh, it’s called an ingrown toenail.
 The edge of the ingrown toenail may cut your skin and cause pain, redness, swelling, inflammation, and pus drainage.

 Ingrown toenails are common and generally appear on your big toe.
 Many ingrown toenails go away on their own, but more serious cases may lead to a bone infection.

 Men and women with certain medical conditions like diabetes have poor blood flow to their feet and therefore are at a heightened risk of complications due to ingrown toenails.

 Certain factors may play a role in the development of ingrown toenails, including: